geode-lang/geode/readme.md

 cd $GOPATH/src/nickwanninger/act
 ```

 Install the dependencies (and setup the llvm bindings).
 This can take some time.
 This also requires `svn` to be installed because llvm is still built on subversion it seems.
 So go install that now.
+Ignore all the cmake warnings as well.

-You will also need to have [dep](https://github.com/golang/dep) installed on your system
+You will also need to have [dep](https://github.com/golang/dep) installed on your system to install the go dependencies

 ```
 make deps